fsquillace/juju-old/README.md

 https://aur.archlinux.org/ repositories.

 ## Installation
-    $> # Clone JuJu in ~/.jujup directory
+Clone JuJu in ~/.jujup directory:

     $> git clone git://github.com/fsquillace/juju ~/.jujup

-    $> # Source jujuenv or place the following line in your .bashrc file
+Source jujuenv or place the following line in your .bashrc file:

     $> source ~/.jujup/lib/juju/jujuenv

-The 'jujuenv' file is used to get update most of the environment variables such as PATH, LD\_LIBRARY\_PATH,
+The 'jujuenv' file is used to get updated most of the environment variables such as PATH, LD\_LIBRARY\_PATH,
-    MANPATH, etc.
+    MANPATH, etc. It also update the variables PYTHONPATH and VIMRUNTIME to get easily your favourite python libraries and vim plugins.

 ## Advanced use
 If you want to place the packages in another the folder destination different from the default one (~/.juju),